ForLoveOfCats/Mountain/README.md

 # This language is nowhere near usable for literally anything
 This is currently little more than a fun side project with hopes of eventually becoming more.
+Read the feature wishlist [here](WISHLIST.md) for more information about what Mountain hopes to be capable of.
 Feel free to poke around and help if you want.
 Dunno, Cheers!